Faceless men

-Faceless men is a term from Australian politics.
-The term is generally used to refer to political party members who exert political influence over elected representatives of their party.
-The term originated in 1963, when it was used with great success by Prime Minister Robert Menzies, as an election tactic to discredit the Australian Labor Party.
+Faceless men is a term in Australian politics generally used to refer to political party members who exert political influence over elected representatives of their party.
+Although some sources attribute its origin to 1963, it appears the term was used as early as 1957 to characterize the Australian Labor Party, which Prime Minister Robert Menzies successfully leveraged as an election tactic to discredit Labor.
 It has since been used occasionally against different political parties.
-It has been suggested that the term is used inconsistently, with the influence of members being depicted negatively for some parties but not for others.
+However, its use may be inconsistent, with the influence of members being depicted negatively for some parties but not for others.

 Origin

-The term was first used in 1963 by Alan Reid, a journalist working for Sir Frank Packer's conservative Sydney Daily Telegraph, to refer to the 36 members of the Australian Labor Party's Federal Conference, which at that time decided elements of the party's election policy.
+Some sources propose that the term was first used in 1963 by Alan Reid, a journalist working for Sir Frank Packer's conservative Sydney Daily Telegraph, to refer to the 36 members of the Australian Labor Party's Federal Conference, which at that time decided elements of the party's election policy.
 In the run-up to the campaign for the 1963 federal election, Reid commissioned a photograph of Labor Leader Arthur Calwell and his Deputy Leader Gough Whitlam standing outside the Kingston Hotel in Canberra, where the Conference was meeting, waiting to be told on what policy they were to fight the election.
-Neither Calwell or Whitlam were delegates to the Conference, which then consisted of six delegates from each of the six states.
+Neither Calwell nor Whitlam were delegates to the Conference, which then consisted of six delegates from each of the six states.
 Reid commented that the ALP was ruled by "36 faceless men".
-In fact, there was a woman, Phyllis Benjamin of Tasmania, among the delegates at the Conference at the time.
+In fact, there was a woman, Phyllis Benjamin of Tasmania, among the delegates at the Conference.
+Although sources attribute Alan Reid for coining the term, it appears it was used as early as 1957 to refer to the Labor Party.

 The line was used effectively by the Liberal Party and its leader, Prime Minister Robert Menzies.
 The Liberal Party produced a leaflet headed: "Mr Calwell and the Faceless Men".
 The leaflet described Conference delegates as "36 unknown men, not elected to Parliament nor responsible to the people."
 This tactic helped Menzies win the election with an increased majority, and led directly to Whitlam's campaign to reform the Labor Party's structure when he succeeded Calwell as party leader in 1967.

-The term "faceless men" henceforth became a permanent part of Australia's political lexicon, nearly always being used in a pejorative sense when making reference to the Labor Party.
+The term "faceless men" henceforth became a part of Australia's political lexicon, often used in a pejorative sense when referencing the Labor Party.